lorentzforces/blue-prints-notes/leads-and-unattributed-clues.md

 ### Run goals

-- Get classrooms for grades 6-8
-- Bring some kind of heat-generating item to the freezer to thaw the cooler
 - Get a power hammer with brick walls (multiple walls in single run, preferably)
 - Find more potential admin accounts for the Blackbridge terminal
 - Find more information about the countries of the world for sigil puzzle reasons
-- Check out _Swim Bird_ and deduce what word it should contribute to the _A New Clue_ puzzle
-- Find/check out the green book referenced in _A New Clue_ and extract info
+- Double-check the clue from Red Prince for the _A New Clue_ letter-key message
-- Draft a Drafting Room and obtain the Clock Tower blueprint
+- Draft the Clock Tower
 - Draft the Throne Room and investigate the throne for sanctum key shit
 - Draft a Music Room in rank 9
+- Get your academic shit together, draft 9 Classrooms, and finish the final exam

 ### Unanswered Questions